 Rikers is not a pleasant place.

-You guys miss having a girlfriend?
+Do you guys miss having a girlfriend?

-You guys miss maybe going for a walk in the park.
+You guys miss maybe going for a walk in the park?

-You guys miss not being around other violent people.
+You guys miss not being around other violent people?

-I said, because you're gonna have choices.
+I said, because you're going to have choices.

 Some of you are going to do your time and never come back here.

-And you're going to make the same dumb mistakes over and over and over and over and over and over and over again.
+And some of you are going to be stupid, and you're going to make the same dumb mistakes over and over and over and over and over and over and over again, and you're going to live here the rest of your life.

-And then I said to them, if you have dopey friends and dopey family in your life that are corrupting you, and you can't say no to, then go home, pack your bag, and find a place to live elsewhere, away from those bad influences in your life, and then don't replace the bad influences with new bad influences.
+And then I said to them, if you have dopey friends and dopey family in your life that are corrupting you and you can't say no to, then go home, pack your bag, and find a place to live elsewhere away from those bad influences in your life.

-Stay out of trouble, go wash dishes, go flip hamburgers, do what you have to do to survive.
+Do what you have to do to survive.

 And then work your way back into school.